Arrest of Trevor Reed

-Trevor R. Reed is a United States Marine Corps veteran who was arrested in Russia in 2019 for deliberately committing violence against a Russian police officer.
+Trevor R. Reed (born 1991) is a United States Marine Corps veteran who was arrested in Russia in 2019 for violence against a Russian police officer.
 He was later sentenced to nine years in prison.
-Following his arrest, his family engaged in a public advocacy campaign in order to secure his release from Russia.
+His arrest has been criticized as motivated by political purposes.
+Following his arrest, his family engaged in a public advocacy campaign in order to secure his release.

-In April 2022, Reed was released as a part of a prisoner exchange.
-The successful advocacy campaign of Reed's family, which pressured the U.S. government to secure his release from Russia, was a transformative moment for other families who are wrongfully detained.
-These families founded the Bring Our Families Home Campaign and followed the strategy of Reed's family.
+In April 2022, Reed was released as a part of a 1-for-1 prisoner exchange, for Konstantin Yaroshenko, a Russian pilot convicted in the US for drug smuggling.
+The successful advocacy campaign of Reed's family, which pressured the U.S. government to secure his release from Russia, inspired the Bring Our Families Home Campaign.

 Incident and arrest

-Following a party in May 2019, Reed became extremely drunk to the point that some friends and his girlfriend, Alina Tsybulnik, decided to leave so Reed could recover.
+Following a party in August 2019, Reed became extremely drunk to the point that some friends and his girlfriend, Alina Tsybulnik, decided to leave so Reed could recover.
 After calling the police because they assumed a drunk tank would be safe, two officers took Reed and told Tsybulnik he could be retrieved shortly.
-Upon her arrival, however, she found Reed's face to be bruised and FSB officers there to interview him.
+Upon her arrival, however, she found Reed's face to be bruised and FSB officers there to have interviewed him.
 Reed was charged under part 2 of article 318 of Russia's Criminal Code, which refers to violence committed against Russian officers.
-According to Russian authorities, while being driven to a police station, Reed grabbed for the officer driving causing the car to swerve about uncontrollably.
+According to Russian authorities, while being driven to a police station, Reed grabbed the police officer driving, causing the car to swerve about uncontrollably.

 Sentencing

-On July 30, 2020, Reed was sentenced to serve nine years in a Russian prison, this in addition to time served since his arrest the previous year.
+On July 30, 2020, Reed was sentenced to serve nine years in a Russian prison; this was in addition to time served since his arrest the previous year.
 Reactions to the news were quick and severe.
 Ambassador John J. Sullivan issued a statement on behalf of the US embassy, in which he said, "Today, U. S. citizen Trevor Reed was convicted in a Russian court following a trial in which the prosecution's case and the evidence presented against Mr. Reed were so preposterous that they provoked laughter in the courtroom.
 Even the judge laughed."
-He further guaranteed that "we will not rest until Trevor is freed and returns home to the United States."
+He further stated, "we will not rest until Trevor is freed and returns home to the United States."